 I was sad to see the binky go and frankly, though I know she should be potty trained by now at three, I am still hanging on to her being our baby by allowing her to wear diapers.
 I am an enabler.
 It is because I am having a hard time letting my baby grow up.

 I love seeing her becoming who she will be.
-Between our three children each has been so different and distinct in their likes and dislikes that only their striking blue eyes seem to connect them.
+Between our three children, each has been so different and distinct in their likes and dislikes that only their striking blue eyes seem to connect them.
 I know in my heart that they can’t stay puppies forever and that I now have to live vicariously through others who still have babies.

 While I tease my wife about the kids growing up I secretly wish they wouldn’t.
 My wife often claims “They will always be my babies” and like most things, she is right.
-You never quite ever give up that connection with them from the first moment they opened their eyes and looked at you or that first time you heard your wife said “Say hi to your daddy.”
+You never quite ever give up that connection with them from the first moment they opened their eyes and looked at you or that first time you heard your wife say, “Say hi to your daddy.”

 My daughter did everything early, mostly as a product of being the third child who didn’t want to miss out on what her older brother and sister were doing.
 She was walking at nine months and gave up all naps around eighteen months.
 She seems like she is in a hurry.